priyadrsni/money-exchange/README.md

 ## How to install and run the project?

 Initially clone this repository.
-You may need node and npm to run the project.
+You need node and npm to run the project.

 To install packages:
 `npm install`